Wolf Awareness Week, October 26, 2013

-Please call the California Wolf Center at 760-765-0030 or make your reservation online.
-Visa and MasterCard are accepted.
+Please call the California Wolf Center at 760-765-0030 or make your reservation online below.
+Visa, MasterCard, American Express, and Discover are accepted.
 Proceeds from this fundraising event will go to support the California Wolf Center's resident wolves as well as our efforts to help wolf recovery in the wild, including in our home state of California as wolves reclaim their place among California's native wildlife.
 Tickets are non-refundable, so please consider your ticket price a donation toward our fundraising goal.

-Afternoon Program, 12-2:30 pm: The Afternoon Program is SOLD OUT.
-Stay tuned for details about Wolf Awareness Week 2013.
+Afternoon Program, 12-2:30 pm: The afternoon program is SOLD OUT!
+Stay tuned for details about our 2014 event.

 Cost: $50/ adult and $25/ child (12 and younger)